moSaeed15/analytics-landing-page/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# To be done

+Summary
+I need a programmer that is an expert in ADA compliance for a website.
+Particularly a restaurant website.

+I need someone with expert knowledge in ADA standards such as WCAG 2.2 and WCAG 2.1 AA.

+I need help to make my restaurant website fully ADA compliant, fully web accessible to disabled and visually impaired people that come to my website.

+I need someone that has knowledge of tools that can scan my website, find all the issues and fix it properly via the guidelines.

+Please send me sample work of websites you have made ADA compliant.